-Of course, at Bible Hub you can choose from a wide range of translations—not just in English, but many other languages as well—and also take advantage of a full range of Bible study tools.
-However, the links below take you directly to the King James Version (my favorite) and the World English Bible (the one I generally quote from in my articles).
+Of course, at Blue Letter Bible you can choose from a wide range of translations, and also take advantage of a full range of convenient Bible study tools.
+However, the links below take you directly to the King James Version (my favorite) and the World English Bible (the default version I generally quote from in my articles).

 1. The King James Version (KJV).
 The KJV has always been my personal favorite.
 It's the one I grew up with and the one I normally read and study, and it's also the one I always used to quote in articles when A Little Strength was a WordPress blog.

 The KJV is considered by many to be more faithful to the original Hebrew and Greek than many modern English translations, although the archaic wording is a bit of a stumbling block for some.
 In spite of the Elizabethan English, however, some Christians steadfastly avoid using any other translation.
 In fact, there are people who worship the KJV to the point where even updating archaic spellings (such as aswage to assuage or astonied to astonished) is considered dangerously heretical.

 In the process of turning my blog into this website, however, I made the decision to use the World English Bible (see below) as my default version.
 In the end, I just felt this would make my articles a bit more accessible and would be more appropriate for a general readership.
 It also allows me to deflect accusations of being a King-James-only snob, which I'm not.

 That said, however, I do believe that no careful study of the Bible is complete without at least checking what the KJV says.